djarecka/pycontest_presentation_tmp/presentation/presentation.md

 Assumptions:

-- all balls have the same size, but can have different masses,
+- all balls have the same sizes, but can have different masses,

 - box is rectangular,